Configuring iPhone proxy settings lets you manage network traffic and enhance privacy at the system level for any Wi-Fi connection.

 - Automatic: Enter a PAC (Proxy Auto-Configuration) or URL.

 5. For manual configuration, tap manual and enter the proxy details provided by your proxy service providers, including server address and port number.
-Enable the Authentication option and enter your username and password if authentication is required.
+Enable the Authentication option, then enter your username and password if required.

 - Go back to Settings > Wi-Fi.